XinnuoXu/CorrFA_for_Summarizaion/Debug/README.md

 ## Step1: Create your examples
 To try some DIY examples, you should write your examples down in `input.src` and `input.tgt`. `input.src` is for document trees and `input.tgt` is for summaries(just sentences, not trees).
 Note that

+* each line in `input.src` is the tree MR for a document.
+The format is strings jointed by '\t'.
-* the number of lines in `input.src` is equal to `input.tgt`
+* the number of lines in `input.src` is equal to `input.tgt`.
 * lines in `input.src` should be the copy of the first row (sorry for the duplication.
-I will make it decent soon)
+I will make it decent soon).
 * the first row in `input.tgt` should be the ground truth.
 Please find some examples in `input.src` and `input.tgt` in this repository.

 ## Step2: Get Corr scores and debug information